skeeto/elisp-weak-ref/README.md

 This package provides two functions:

- * `weak-ref' -- Creates a weak reference to an object
+ * `weak-ref` -- Creates a weak reference to an object
- * `deref' -- Access the object behind a weak reference
+ * `deref` -- Access the object behind a weak reference

 See it in action: